Swamp People: Where Was the History TV Show Filmed?

 ‘Swamp People’ is filmed across numerous swamps in South Louisiana.
-One of the most prominent areas to be featured on the show is the Atchafalaya River Basin, which has the distinction of being the largest wetland or swamp in the USA.
-Known as ‘America’s Wetland’, the basin is home to about 65 species of amphibians and reptiles.
+One of the most prominent areas to be featured on the show is the Atchafalaya River Basin, which is the largest wetland or swamp in the USA.
+Known as ‘America’s Wetland,’ the basin is home to about 65 species of amphibians and reptiles.
 Parts of the show have been filmed in Bayou Sorrel, Bayou Pigeon, Pierre Part, Morgan City, Houma, Pecan Island, and Conway Bayou, among other places.

 Since the show makers realized that the audience might feel the formula of ‘Swamp People’ to be a little repetitive, eventually, they expanded beyond Louisiana to include places like Texas, as well.
 Now, without much ado, let us walk you through the details of the places where ‘Swamp People’ has been filmed.

-Pierre Part is located in South Central Louisiana in the Assumption Parish.
+Pierre Part is located in Assumption Parish, South Central Louisiana.
 Located to the east of the Atchafalaya Floodway system levee, north of Lake Verret, it is a relatively shallow lake that is surrounded by cypress trees.
 The Atchafalaya River goes down, from near Simmesport, passing Pierre Part to Morgan City, and ultimately the Gulf of Mexico.

 Morgan City, which is located near the Gulf of Mexico, towards the southern end of the great Atchafalaya Swamp, is another popular filming location in ‘Swamp People’.
 This is hardly surprising since Morgan City is known for saltwater fishing, hunting, and its fine Cajun cuisine.